-Mira Greenland, Executive Vice President of Intoo, had the opportunity to chat with Amy Waryas, Executive Vice President & Chief Human Resources Offer of the Boston Red Sox & Fenway Sports Management about her experiences managing organizational change during the pandemic, changes for the 2021 MLB season, and planning for the future.
+Mira Greenland, Executive Vice President of Intoo, had the opportunity to chat with Amy Waryas, Executive Vice President & Chief Human Resources Officer of the Boston Red Sox & Fenway Sports Management about her experiences managing organizational change during the pandemic, changes for the 2021 MLB season, and planning for the future.
 They were joined by Miguel Cervantes, who will be starring in the Broadway production of Hamilton when it returns this September.
 Miguel shared his own experiences as a furloughed employee, and performed a few Hamilton favorites.

 Amy was named Executive Vice President & Chief Human Resources Officer in 2019.
 Entering her tenth season with the Red Sox, she is responsible for leading overall human resources strategy for the Red Sox and Fenway Sports Management.
 Amy began her career with General Electric as a recruiter and trainer, and has since worked in a variety of industries, including manufacturing, consumer packaged goods, publishing, and software.
 She has worked with companies of varying sizes, from Fortune 10 to a software start-up, where she built the HR department from the ground up.
 Amy holds a bachelor’s degree from Vanderbilt University and a master’s degree in Industrial / Organizational Psychology from UNC-Charlotte.